 But if we are all destined to die—to fail at our common purpose—does that make our existence meaningless against the universal constant that is entropy and decay?
 I refuse to accept it.

-I am ambitious, and my answer to “what do you want to do in your life?” would be “everything.”
+I am ambitious, and my answer to “what do you want to do in your life?” would be :“Everything.”
 Yet I believe that it’s not naivety, but optimistic determination against desperate odds.
-I want to get into the best university I could reach to learn and one-day teach about the universe.
+I want to get into the best university I could reach: to learn and one-day teach about the universe.
 I want to invent wonders, write books, and paint masterpieces.
 I want to explore the depths of the Earth, and venture beyond the stars.
 I want to live in humility and in abundance.
 I want to witness the past and experience the future.
-I want to do everything, but I know I lack the time—for life is short and the universe eternal.
+I want to do everything, but I know I lack time—for life is short and the universe eternal.
 The only solution would be to live forever, but that’s impossible.

 That realisation brought me existential dread.
 Every night I would stare at the sky through my ceiling, torn between clutching my numerous ambitions and succumbing to hopeless realism.
 “Does everyone else feel this way?”
 I thought, and that’s what I sought to answer.